 Highlights of our long weekend in Paris

 This style of travelling is the type I prefer.
 I won’t call it aimless wandering as we had some very strict appointments for lunch and some other activities.
-Our flânering took us all over the city.
-We discovered new treasures and revisited old
+Nevertheless, our flânering took us all over the city.
+We discovered new treasures and revisited old favourites and I can’t wait to return to Paris for more wandering very soon.